steadybit/action-kit/docs/how-to/write-an-attack-extension.md

     <img src="./img/action-attack.excalidraw.png" width="150" alt="UML class diagram depicting that an Attack is also an Action (Attack inherits from Action)">
 </p>

-The attack list API endpoint's response body needs to be a JSON encoded list of HTTP endpoints that the Steadybit agent can call to learn more about each action.
+The attack list API endpoint's response body needs a JSON encoded list of HTTP endpoints that the Steadybit agent can call to learn more about each action.

 https://github.com/steadybit/action-kit/blob/128d8c05bdadb54e8b001391ead530e22d2d17a3/examples/go-kubectl/handlers.go#L20-L29

+All paths will be resolved relative to the URL used to register the extension at the agent.
+For example, if `https://extension/some-path` was used to register and this endpoint returns `/actions/rollout,` the agent will make the request to `https://extension/some-path/actions/rollout.` This allows extensions to run behind reverse proxies, rewriting the path.

 ## Action Description